 With that, his Honey Pot blew him a kiss and sashayed enticingly out his door.

 "Definitely a pleasure," Lefty agreed after she'd gone.
+He hoped her work had paid off, and the construction site whistle-blower would get his evidence into the right hands.
+If not, at least she put on a good show.
 He gave a low whistle, shook his head, and answered the phone when it rang.
 "Lopez Workplace Investigations, what can I do for you?"